taiman9/Deep-learning/feedforward-nn/README.md

 ## Description
 In this project, I implement 3 versions of a neural network with one hidden layer and a softmax output layer using (1) NumPy, (2) PyTorch with *autograd*, and (3) PyTorch with the *torch.nn* and *torch.optim* modules.
 I evaluate the 3 implementations on the same two 2D non-linear classification tasks.
-Implementation details are given below and can also be viewed in the *Implementation* section in the **feedforward-nn.pdf** file.
+Implementation details are given below and can also be viewed in the **feedforward-nn.pdf** file.

 ## Implementation
 Implement 3 versions of a neural network with one hidden layer and a softmax output layer,